Chia-Network/chips/README.md

 This repository contains a list of improvements related to Chia.
 The complete procedure for proposing and managing a CHIP can be found in [CHIP 1](/CHIPs/chip-0001.md).

-The [CHIP backlog project](https://github.com/Chia-Network/chips/projects/1) provides the list of on-going CHIP and their status.
+The [CHIPs backlog project](https://github.com/Chia-Network/chips/projects/1) provides the list of on-going CHIP and their status.

 ## CHIP list
 The rest of this document is a summary of all notable CHIPs, organized by status.